LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 We wanted to use this project as a way to influence how the sector moves forward on chatbots and AI by providing a set of research and tools to help inform everyone that is 'starting from scratch'

 ## Commitment to sharing

+We'll commit to making this a project that all of local government can use by;

+* blogging about the work we undertake, the lessons we learn and the mistakes we make
+* engaging with a digital agency that commits to sharing its work
+* publish the outputs of the user research we undertake
+* provide a business case template for others to use
+* provide a summary of current tech in this area as an overview for others to use